 Our philosophy is to encourage critical thinking and creative prowess through interaction and dialogue between core practice, historical genealogies and current theoretical frameworks, which support the development of text-based as well as devised performance practices.

-Collaborations and exchange with the other Performing Arts courses enables students who study on Drama and Performance to gain a deeper understanding of how diverse creative strategies can be integrated in the process of producing original work.
+Collaborations and exchange with the other performing arts courses enables students who study on the Drama and Performance course to gain a deeper understanding of how diverse creative strategies can be integrated in the process of producing original work.

 On graduation, students will have acquired a rounded experience of how live performance functions, and of the many ways in which drama can be understood and made relevant to contemporary audiences.
 The course provides a wide-ranging knowledge of the subject area and opens up a broad spectrum of diverse career paths.